Engineering Course Outcomes

 ENGR 1020 - Introduction to Engineering and Technology

-- To enable the student to identify, formulate, and solve engineering and engineering technology problems.
+- Identify, formulate, and solve engineering problems.

 ENGR 1030 - Engineering Graphics